brightmart/text_classification/README.md

 5.twoCNNTextRelation
-structure: first use two different convolutional to extract feature of two sentences. then concat two features. use linear transform layer to out projection to target label, then softmax.
+Structure: first use two different convolutional to extract feature of two sentences. then concat two features. use linear transform layer to out projection to target label, then softmax.

 check: p9_twoCNNTextRelation_model.py